sahme73/personal-website/README.md

 # Personal Website

-My public website, powered by the [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) template on the latest version of SvelteKit.
+A public website to showcase personal information (resume, blog posts, etc.), powered by the [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) template on the latest version of SvelteKit.
 Note: this website is in early development and needs ample time for completion.

 ## Developing